-The Plan follows accounting principles generally accepted in the United States of America for measuring, reporting, and disclosing fair value.
+The Plan follows U.S. GAAP for measuring, reporting, and disclosing fair value.
 These standards apply to all assets and liabilities that are measured, reported, and/or disclosed on a fair value basis.

 As defined in the accounting standards, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value hierarchy ranks the quality and reliability of the information used to determine fair values.
 Assets and liabilities measured, reported and/or disclosed at fair value will be classified and disclosed in one of the following three categories: